Learn the basics

 You should be able to see the new policy, and the checks being populated for this component in the Lunar UI.

-Learn more about
+Learn more about key concepts

-Explore
+Explore configuration options

-Check out the for advanced usage
+Check out the plugin SDKs for advanced usage